Rte Gineste With Bus

 By boat

 You can visit the calanques by boat from the Old Port or Pointe Rouge.
-A number of companies offer boat trips, all of which are licensed by the Parc National des Calanques.
+A number of companies offer boat trips, all of which are authorized by the Parc National des Calanques.
 Cruise boats, canoes, kayaks, motorboats – there’s something for everyone!

 Please note that access by sea is also regulated, so if you wish to go by your own means, it’s best to check with the Parc National des Calanques beforehand, and check the weather.
 Marseillais know all about it: the mistral and the swell can come on suddenly!